It's Time to Rethink Capacity Building in Global Health Work

 We can't say one is better than the other or better or worse than the US response—only different and a potential source of learning.
 Each nation and subregions of many nations have unique social, political, economic, and geographic realities that make responding to any public health emergency remarkably complicated.
 In the dynamic field of public health—including the complex and unprecedented context of responding to a global pandemic—we should move forward knowing that our best ideas are on an equal footing with ideas from other countries.

 While we have more financial resources than many other countries, we have far fewer in-community programs and limited community health worker services in many settings, and our systems for contact tracing and implementation of public health guidelines are fragmented.
 These are areas where our global health partners could build our capacity.
-As vaccines become available to reduce mortality and serious illness from COVID-19, we face an uphill battle to get a critical portion of the population to accept the vaccine.
+With vaccines now available to reduce mortality and serious illness from COVID-19, we face an uphill battle to get them to a critical portion of the population and to ensure they are accepted.
 There are robust opportunities to learn from other regions around the world where community-based, participatory approaches have shifted attitudes and promoted uptake of prevention and treatment strategies.
 Are we willing to listen and to learn?

 In the wake of COVID-19 and related public health responses, moving toward a capacity sharing framework is more relevant and pressing than ever.
 The language change from building to sharing would reflect the beginning of a new attitude toward such a framework.
 And the new attitude could lead us quickly into creative new approaches for assembling those frameworks alongside our global partners with public health resources transmitting in both directions.